confluentinc/ksql/docs/how-to-guides/update-a-running-persistent-query.md

 ### Data selection

 Over time, ksqlMart changes its return policy and begins issuing full refunds.
-These events have a negative `cost` column value.
-Since these events are now valid, ksqlMart needs to update the query to remove the `cost > 0.00` clause:
+These records have a negative `cost` column value.
+Since these records are now valid, ksqlMart needs to update the query to remove the `cost > 0.00` clause:

 ```sql